MattKayDev/ToDo_Maui/README.md

 # To Do App using MAUI
-To Do Application using .NET Maui ,C# and SQLite
+To Do application using .NET Maui ,C# and SQLite

 ## Objectives
 To create a app allowing user to create a to do list on their phone.